Skip to main content

 Note

-AMPscript is not case sensitive, however, it is a good idea to pick a standard and be consistent in your code.
+AMPscript isn’t case-sensitive, but it’s a good idea to pick a standard and be consistent in your code.

 A Comment on Comments

 Every good programmer knows how important it is to add comments to your code.
 Doing so makes code easier for yourself and others to understand the purpose of the code.
-But did you know that AMPscript comments are ignored by the application and do not show up in the final deployment?
-This differs from HTML comments.
-HTML comments can still be viewed after deployment by inspecting the source code of the sent message. /* nice comments only */
+But did you know that AMPscript comments don’t appear in the messages that your customers receive?
+This separates AMPscript comments from HTML comments—HTML comments can still be viewed after deployment by inspecting the source code of the sent message.

 AMPscript Functions